-He recorded his own record of originals “Shopping for the Blues.”
+Jimmy recorded his own record of originals, “Shopping for the Blues.”
 It was very well received and nominated by the North Jersey Blues & Jazz Society for The Blues Foundation CD competition in 2007.

-In 2008 he tracked for the a new CD from Lonnie Shields, “Keeper of the Blues” and backed Gary Allegretto @ The Riverfront Blues Fest in support of his record “Many Shades of Blue.”
+In 2008 he tracked for the new CD by Lonnie Shields, “Keeper of the Blues,” and backed Gary Allegretto @ The Riverfront Blues Fest in support of his record, “Many Shades of Blue.”
 In the same year he took up company with Philly’s own Zydeco-a-Go-Go, letting the good times roll.

 In 2009 he toured the south with Mikey Jr and had a chance to back up the great Eddie Kirkland, a real special man with very deep ties to the music.

-In 2010 his second record “Goin’ Down 9″ was released & featured many of the areas finest musicians, the album was nominated by the Diamond State Blues Society & made the first cut the in the Blues Foundation’s 2011 International Blues Challenge CD competition.
-That same year at the IBC he backed Mikey Jr , went to the semi-finals & in 2012 to the IBC finals.
+In 2010 his second record, “Goin’ Down 9,” was released.
+It featured many of the areas finest musicians.
+The album was nominated by the Diamond State Blues Society & made the first cut in the Blues Foundation’s 2011 International Blues Challenge CD competition.
+That same year at the IBC he backed Mikey Jr, went to the semi-finals & in 2012 to the IBC finals.
 Also in 2010 Jimmy started fronting his own three-piece band which sometimes featured a double sax threat.